Overview

 3

-This course examines hotel revenue management practices, focusing on maximizing revenue and understanding all costs associated with revenue.
-Topics include the impact of pricing on consumer behaviour, inventory management in the hospitality industry, and strategies to maximize revenue and reporting.
+This course examines hotel revenue management practices, with a focus on maximizing revenue and understanding all costs associated with revenue.
+Topics include the impact of pricing on consumer behavior, inventory management in the hospitality industry, and strategies to maximize revenue and reporting.

 Pre-requisites: